xrigueira/tstream/README.md

 # tstream
- Using transformers to predict stream flow from meteorological data.
+ Using transformers to model stream flow from meteorological data.